Caseraw/katacoda-scenarios/python-envs/step5.md

 `pyenv virtualenv 3.9.2 MySpecialEnv_py_3.9.2`{{ execute }}

+> Notice the location (path) of where the virtual environment is placed.

 **Create a directory to house contents for the virtual environment**

 `mkdir -p ~/PythonGarden/MySpecialEnv_py_3.9.2`{{ execute }}